The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: Collider and gravitational wave signature

 The $\kappa_{v}$ is the fraction of latent heat transformed into the kinetic energy of the fluid \cite{1004.4187}, \beq \kappa_v \simeq \frac{\alpha^{2/5}} {0.017 + (0.997 + \alpha)^{2/5}}. \eeq The suppression factor of Eq. (\ref{eq:soundwaves}) \cite{2007.08537} \beq \Upsilon(\tau_{sw})=1-\frac{1}{\sqrt{1+2\tau_{sw}H_n}}, \eeq appears due to the finite lifetime $\tau_{sw}$ of the sound waves \cite{2003.07360,2003.08892}, \beq \tau_{sw}=\frac{\tilde{v}_W(8\pi)^{1/3}}{\beta \bar{U}_f}, ~~ \bar{U}^2_f=\frac{3}{4}\frac{\kappa_v\alpha}{1+\alpha}. \eeq

 We calculate GW spectra for thousands of parameter points accommodating the muon $g-2$, DM relic density, and the exclusion limits of the LHC direct searches, and find that all the peak strengths are below the sensitivity curve of BBO.
-We pick out two benchmark points (BPs) whose the peak strengths of GW spectra exceed the sensitivity curve of U-DECIGO.
-The corresponding input and output parameters for the two BPs are given in Table \ref{tabgrav}, and the GW spectra are shown along with expected sensitivities of various future interferometer experiments in Fig. \ref{figgw}.
-For the two BPs, the nucleation temperature of the $U(1)_{L_\mu-L_\tau}$ breaking phase transition $T_n$ is around 200 GeV.
+About 10 percent of the survived points can generate U-DECIGO sensitive gravitational wave, including BP1 and BP2.
+These points favor a small $\lambda_S$ for which the strength of FOPT tends to have a large value.
+The GW spectra of BP1 and BP2 are shown along with expected sensitivities of various future interferometer experiments in Fig. \ref{figgw}.
 The lowest peak frequency is 0.003 HZ from BP1, and the highest peak frequency is 0.2 HZ from BP2.